"The great arrogance of the present is to forget the

 electronically or on paper; projects, either individual or group;

 classroom presentations, and homework."
-You will need to specify the

 Explain what you will be doing each day/week the class meets.
 Also,

 indicate the lecture topics and chapters covered.
+Be specific.

 Testing Center Policies:

-Student Privacy: The
+Student Privacy: We are

 Use of ACC email: ACC sends